dmerejkowsky/blog/content/post/2016-06-18-is-line-coverage-meaningless.md

 # Other coverage measurements

-The [Wikipedia page](https://en.wikipedia.org/wiki/Code_coverage) on code coverage contains many useful information, so go read it :)
+The [Wikipedia page](https://en.wikipedia.org/wiki/Code_coverage) on code coverage contains many useful information, so go read it&nbsp;:)

 You'll learn about other coverage measurements, such as "branch coverage", "condition coverage", or "parameter value coverage".